Speedy2025/SignShops/README.md

 ### Checking a Shop's Stock
 Don't know what's being sold or you want to know how much stock a shop has?
 All you have to do is crouch and right click the sign.

+## Admin Shops
+Sometimes you need a special type of shop where nobody owns it.
+This is handy for making a shopping area on a server where players can sell their stuff to gain money for use elsewhere.
+Admin Shops are just that- they are owned by nobody and have unlimited stock.
+They have **NO VISUAL DIFFERENCE** and are intended to be able to blend in to normal shops.
+If you check their stock, they will report infinite stock.
+You can sell/buy without restrictions.

+You should NEVER give players the ability to create admin shops.
+This WILL break the economy and make signshops pointless.
+Instead, only give the tag (see Admin Tags below) to yourself sparingly.

+When you have the tag, you'll automatically create admin shops.
+You can tell if you've made an adminshop if it skips over the restocking stage and instantly turns blue instead of light red.
+You can also tell if it is an admin shop by checking the stock for an infinity sign.

 ## Admin Tags
 Like Speedy's Essentials, I've included a small suite of tags for making your life easier (or harder) with controlling permissions.
 They are as follows...
 * ss.adminshop - Create AdminShops